t8js/react-router/README.md

   useNavigationStart(handleNavigationStart);
   useNavigationComplete(setTitle);

-  return (
-    // app content
+  // ...
-  );
 };
 ```

-This example shows some common examples of what can be handled with routing middleware: preventing navigation with unsaved user input, redirecting to another location, setting the page title based on the current location.

-⬥ The object passed to the middleware callback defines the current navigation mode.
-Its `href` and `referrer` values are the navigation destination and initial URLs.
-The rest of its properties are aligned with the [link props](#link-props) (with `id` corresponding to the link's `data-id` and with the `data-` prefix stripped from the props' names).
+⬥ The object passed to the middleware callback contains `href` and `referrer`, the navigation destination and initial URLs.
+The rest of the properties are aligned with the [link data-* props](#link-props), with the `data-` prefix stripped from the props' names.

 ⬥ The callback of both hooks is first called when the component gets mounted if the route is already in the navigation-complete state.

-⬥ The optional `callback` parameter of `useRoute(callback?)` can be used as middleware defining certain actions to be taken right before or after components get notified to re-render in response to a URL change.
+⬥ The optional `callback` parameter of `useRoute(callback?)` can be used as middleware defining actions to be taken right before or after components get notified to re-render in response to a URL change.
 This callback receives the `render` function as a parameter that should be called at some point.
 Use cases for this callback include, for example, activating [animated view transitions](#animated-view-transitions) or (less likely in regular circumstances) skipping re-renders for certain URL changes.

 ## URL parameters